cogment/cogment-doc/docs/reference/cogment-low-level-api-guide/grpc.md

 }
 ```

--   endpoint: The URL where the data logger is being served.
-This is used by the Orchestrator to connect to the datalog using the `LogExporterSP` gRPC service.
+-   endpoint: This is used by the Orchestrator to connect to the datalog using the `LogExporterSP` gRPC service.
--   exclude_fields: A list of fields from `DatalogSample` to not send to the data logger.
+-   exclude_fields

 ### `EnvironmentParams`

-Parameters related to an environment.
+Parameters related to an environment (see [Trial Parameters](../parameters.md#trial-parameters)).

 ```protobuf
 message EnvironmentParams {